SiSanchopancho/QuoteDynamics/README.md

 ### System requirements

 This package requires RcppEigen for linear algebra routines (Eigen is included via RcppEigen).
-A minimal version of NLopt is bundled with the package, including only the necessary source files and licensed under the MIT License.
+This package includes selected source files from the NLopt library (MIT License), distributed under the terms of the license included in `inst/licenses/NLopt_LICENSE.txt`.

 ## Quick start